Engineering Junkies

 The 3D-printed house’s walls were finished in five days, after which builders installed windows, doors, and other necessary elements

-BM Partners used a high-strength concrete mix with a compression strength of nearly 60 MPa (8500 PSI) for the main structure, far surpassing the 7-10 MPa (1015-1450 PSI) typical of traditional brick and stone in Kazakhstan.
+BM Partners built this house using a very strong concrete mix with a compression strength of nearly 60 MPa (8500 PSI).
+That is far stronger than the 7 to 10 MPa (1015 to 1450 PSI) usually used in traditional brick and stone homes in Kazakhstan.

 The 3D-printed home's walls were created using a cement-like mixture layered on top of each other